iorchard/pbos-ansible/README.rst

 For Rocky Linux::

    $ sudo dnf -y install epel-release
-   $ sudo dnf -y install python3 sshpass python3-cryptography
+   $ sudo dnf -y install python3 python39 sshpass python3-cryptography

 * epel-release is required to install some packages.
 * python3 is required to run PBOS playbook so install it on all nodes.
+* python39 is required for ansible environment so install it on the deployer node.
 * sshpass is required for password-based ssh connection so install it on the deployer node.
 * python3-cryptography is required by ansible crypto collection so